bentwheel/asop-viz/Visualizing-the-ASOPs.md

     asb_main_landing_url <- "http://www.actuarialstandardsboard.org/standards-of-practice/"
     asb_main_landing_html <- read_html(asb_main_landing_url)

-    # Using SelectorGadget, I've identified the hyperlinks to all the 56 ASOP's from this page
+    # Using SelectorGadget, I've identified the hyperlinks to all the 50-some ASOP's from this page
     asop_links <- html_nodes(asb_main_landing_html, ".item-meta-links a:nth-child(1)")

-    # asop_links is a list object of 56 hypertext tags to the 56 published ASOPs that are either in effect, repealed, or soon-to-be-effective (including the new Modeling ASOP!)
+    # asop_links is a list object of 50-some hypertext tags to the 50-some published ASOPs that are either in effect, repealed, or soon-to-be-effective (including the new Modeling ASOP!)

-    # Now we parse the markup to get to 56 unique URL string values corresponding with the href attribute contained in our 56-element list of <a> tags
+    # Now we parse the markup to get to X unique URL string values corresponding with the href attribute contained in our X-element list of <a> tags
     asop_urls <- html_attrs(asop_links)

     # While we're at it, we're going to want to make sure we have our ontological ducks in a row when it comes time to organize the data.
 So, let's stand up a quick reference tibble that assigns ASOP numbers to ASOP links.
     asop_table <- asop_urls %>%
       tibble(asop_urls = unlist(.)) %>%
-      mutate(asop_number = row_number())
+      mutate(index = row_number())

     # Let's get titles now and build this into our data table
     asop_titles <- html_nodes(asb_main_landing_html, "h4") %>%